sapegin/washingcode-book/manuscript/120_Linting.md

 - [Stylelint](https://stylelint.io): linter for CSS, also supports CSS preprocessors and styled-components.
 - [Textlint](https://textlint.github.io): linter for Markdown and plain text.
 I use it extensively for checking this book and [my blog](https://sapegin.me/blog/).

-T> I created [several plugins for Textlint](https://www.npmjs.com/search?q=maintainer%3Asapegin%20keywords%3Atextlint) to ensure consistent terminology, avoid buzzwords and falses, an so on.
+T> I created [several plugins for Textlint](https://www.npmjs.com/search?q=maintainer%3Asapegin%20keywords%3Atextlint) to ensure consistent terminology, avoid buzzwords and clichés, and so on.

 ## The ideal linting setup (dream)